layonferreira/romodoro/README.md

 ## Description
-A very lightweight pomodoro timer for the terminal that uses system notifications.
+A very lightweight macOS pomodoro timer for the terminal that uses system notifications.
-###### Note: Currently only works on OSX

 ## How to Install
 	git clone https://github.com/layonferreira/romodoro.git
 	cd romodoro